-The Road to Omaha and the College World Series is getting clearer.
-Eight programs hope to add to their illustrious history with yet another visit to Nebraska and TD Ameritrade Park.
+The Road to Omaha and the 2019 College World Series is complete.
+Eight programs get to add to their illustrious history with yet another visit to Nebraska and TD Ameritrade Park.

 .740 — The highest winning percentage (minimum 20 games) in the College World Series, held by, not surprisingly, Southern California who’s 10 titles are second to none.

 85 — Most wins by a program in College World Series history.
 That mark was set by Texas, the team that has also made the most trips to the CWS.

 Let the journey begin...— NCAA Baseball (@NCAACWS) February 15, 2019

 BASEBALL IS BACK! pic.twitter.com/LGQpFoTGMb